Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

 Yes, the Exchange Online PowerShell Module is compatible with Windows 10.

 To install the Exchange Online PowerShell Module, you need to have “Administrator” permissions on the local PC.
-And to connect to Exchange Online from PowerShell, you need Global administrator or Exchange administrator role in Office 365.
+You need the Global administrator or Exchange administrator role in Office 365 to connect to Exchange Online from PowerShell.

 Yes, the Exchange Online PowerShell Module requires an internet connection to connect to the Exchange Online service.